3 Days in Lisbon: A Perfect Itinerary for First Timers

 Get Oriented with a Walking Tour

-The tour we did is the “Lisbon Highlights and Hidden Gems” walking tour with Withlocals, a tour company that we’ve fallen in love with in Europe, and have basically used in every city we’ve visited over the last few months where tours are available.
+Withlocals is a tour company that we’ve fallen in love with in Europe, and have basically used in every city we’ve visited over the last few years where tours are available.

 They’re perfect because they’re private tours (at regular tour prices, I might add, especially if you have more than two people), and thus they’re customizable to your particular needs and interests.